Home > The Best Food Festivals in Northern Indiana

 Marshall Co.
 Blueberry Festival

-Kids love all of the fun carnival rides, and the fireworks show is sure to impress the whole family.
-And the food?
-Oh the food!
+Get your fill of fruit at this ‘berry’ popular four-day festival, attracting over 20,000 spectators from all around the state and beyond.
 Feast on blueberry pie, blueberry shortcake, blueberry ice cream and more.
 And of course, there are lots of yummy treats that don’t involve blueberries, like beef tacos, corndogs, and pulled pork.
 You name it, you’ll find it at the Marshall County Blueberry Festival.

 These food festivals will fuel your stomach and fill your soul.
 Explore our Things to Do page to find more fun events, food-related and otherwise, in Indiana’s Cool North.